-7 PMI-ACP® Exam Lessons Learned to be a PMI Agile Certified Practitioner
+7 Exam Lessons Learned to be an Agile Certified Practitioner

 Everyone has their own method for studying for the PMI Agile Certified Practitioner (PMI-ACP)® Exam.
 You might carry the PMI-ACP® Examination Content Outline or some Project Management Institute (PMI)® recommended study material around with you.
 You might join your local PMI® Chapter to study with others who also have the goal of passing the PMI-ACP® Exam.
 No matter what study method or methods you choose, someone has been there before you.